Justinon/nyt-crossword-to-kindle/README.md

 1. Open a terminal window (on MacOS or Linux) or a PowerShell window (on Windows).
 2. Use the terminal or PowerShell to navigate to the folder where you unzipped the code repository.
 For example:
-   - On MacOS or Linux, type `cd ~/Downloads/nyt-crossword-to-kindle` (replace with your actual folder path).
+   - On MacOS or Linux, type `cd ~/Downloads/nyt-crossword-to-kindle-main` (replace with your actual folder path).
-   - On Windows, type `cd C:\Users\YourName\Downloads\nyt-crossword-to-kindle` (replace with your actual folder path).
+   - On Windows, type `cd C:\Users\YourName\Downloads\nyt-crossword-to-kindle-main` (replace with your actual folder path).
 3. Once you are in the correct folder, type the following command and press Enter:
      ```
      docker compose up -d --build --force-recreate